 Built in the 11th century the Church-Abbey of Saint-Cross is a remarkable monument due to its cruciform and striking circular plan.
 The choir of monks, a jewel of Romanesque art, and the crypt, one of the most beautiful in Brittany, have remained intact.

 The indoor market

-Quimperlé’s indoor market was built in 1887 in the heart of Quimperlé’s historical centre by the Moreau brothers, Parisian builders, at the same time as the Eiffel Tower.
+A model of industrial architecture, Quimperlé’s indoor market was built by the Moreau brothers (Parisian builders) in 1887 in the heart of Quimperlé’s historical centre.
 An exact replica of this building was built in 2002 in the same location.
 Fishermen, butchers and greengrocers use the premises today.

 The ruins of Saint-Colomban's church (Classified as Historical Monument)

 The Romanesque doorway probably dates back to the 10th century or beginning of the 11th century.
 Above it is a beautiful flamboyant window between two canopied alcoves.
 A fragment of the choir wall showing the basis of three columns with sculpted corbels dated 14th century can be seen in the courtyard next to the cinema.
 The gothic hall church which used to stretch as far as the river fell into ruins at the beginning of the 19th century.

 The Présidial (Listed on the Historical Monuments inventory)